daddiofaddio/sitemap-extract/README.md

 ```bash
 YYYY-MM-DD HH:MM:SS - LEVEL - Message
 ```
+## Output Files

-Each sitemap processed will also generate a separate text file containing the source URL and all extracted URLs.
+As noted above, each sitemap processed will also generate a separate text file containing the source URL and all extracted URLs.

-## Disclaimer
+## DISCLAIMER

 I am a self-taught, beginner coder.
 Although I found some similar repositories involving sitemap extraction, I couldn't find any that included all the features I needed for my projects.
-So I decided to write my first script from scratch.
+So I decided to write one from scratch.
 PLEASE GO EASY ON ME, HAHA.
-I have no idea about the quality of the code since I have no training, but it's worked astoundingly well with every site I've thrown at it so far.
-It's pretty fast but I've never encountered any issues with being blocked (or other errors), and it's been tested on sites with very different sitemap structures, including multiple sites with hundreds of nested/child sitemaps and millions of total URLs.
+I have no idea about the quality of the code since I have no training.
+It's worked well for me and I've never encountered any issues with being blocked (or other errors).
+It's been tested on sites with very different sitemap structures, including multiple sites with hundreds of nested/child sitemaps and millions of total URLs.

-Everyone on GitHub has been such a wonderful help to me -- hopefully this will help someone else.
+Everyone on GitHub has been such a wonderful help -- hopefully this will help someone else.
 That said, if you find any major bugs, run into any major issues, or think it can otherwise be improved, please open an issue or let me know!